-You’ve got an amazing product that should be flying off the shelf but you're seeing some cart abandonment.
+You’ve got an amazing product that should be flying off the digital shelves but you're seeing some cart abandonment.
 And by some, we mean a ton.

 - A complicated checkout process

 - Hidden charges/shipping fees

 - Getting distracted by something else on the site